valeiras/DrumRobot/README.md

 ### RoboSong
 Base template class for storing the songs.
 The template takes the following parameters:
-* NB_LIMBS: number of lims of the corresponding robot
+* NB_LIMBS: number of lims of the corresponding robot.
-* BITS_FOR_POS: number of bits dedicated in each byte to store the position
+* BITS_FOR_POS: number of bits dedicated in each byte to store the position.

 ### MusicianRobot
 Base template class for managing the different robots.
 The template takes two parameters, defining the geometry of the robot:
 * NB_HIT_JOINTS
 * NB_POS_JOINTS

+### RoboController
+Manages the logic and the relationship between the song and the robot.

 ## Drums:
 ### DrumSong